avulanov/photoframe/README.md

     * Denoising introduces blurring.
 * Dithering
     * More algos: https://github.com/hbldh/hitherdither.
 Did not see much difference, maybe Atkinson lossy dithering gives marginal impact.
     * Gamma-aware: https://www.nayuki.io/page/gamma-aware-image-dithering.
 Human eye can distinguish shades of darker colors better.
-Did not see much difference probably due to low number of colors.
+Tried in by adding conversion to linear color space to the code with multiple dithering algorithms.
+Did not see much difference probably due to low number of colors. `lnr = rgb / 255... lnr = np.where(lnr <= 0.04045, lnr / 12.92, ((lnr +  0.055) / 1.055)**2.4)`
 * Less colors
     * Using 6 colors (w/o orange) seems to visually look better.
 Orange seems to be used a lot by dithering algorithm since it falls "between" main colors.
 Also, new e-ink Spectra 6 screen uses only 6 colors too.
     * Using 5 colors (w/o orange and yellow) is worse.
 Yellow is one of the main colors in CMY.